wsoral/advanced_stats/datasets/midtermFile.md

 4. Perform repeated measures analysis with well-being measured three times: pretest, posttest, and followup
   * check assumption of sphericity and apply any correction if necessary
   * check for the effect of time on well-being
-  * interpret the effects of contrasts: what does linear trend mean, and what does quadratic trend mean
+  * interpret the effects of contrasts: what does linear trend means, and what does quadratic trend means
   * try different types of contrasts (look for description in SPSS documentation and Andy Field's book)
 5. Perform mixed design ANOVA and check effects of time across participants in different conditions
   * for easiness of interpretation you can use one of auxiliary variables (aux1 or aux2) instead of those used in factorial ANOVA